 Who caused the accident is probably the single most loaded topic in car insurance.
 Car accidents result in expenses that must be paid, sometimes running into millions of dollars, and whoever is responsible normally needs to pick up the bill.
-If you’re involved in a car accident that you din’t cause and your car is damaged or written off, you have several options for getting a payout from a not-at-fault car insurance claim.
+If you’re involved in a car accident that you din’t cause, you have several options for getting a payout from a not-at-fault car insurance claim.

 When would I be not at fault for a car accident?